 Some Cons: This method is most suitable for online attendance, not in-person or off-campus.

 There you have it!
-A full break-down of the most common student management systems available in education today.
-Unsure of why student attendance monitoring is really needed?
+A full break-down of the most common attendance management systems available in education at the moment.
+Unsure of why attendance monitoring is really needed?
 Check out our blog on the importance of student attendance tracking here.